GPU-accelerated LISA parameter estimation with full time domain response: Methods

 where $\mathcal{D}^{\ell}_{m m^{\prime}}$ are the Wigner-D matrices and $\alpha$, $\beta$, $\gamma$ are the Euler angles.
 With this strategy, the five harmonics in the co-precessing frame included in \textsc{IMRPhenomT} require around 250 operations for each time step, including the complex exponentials in the Wigner-D matrices which are computationally expensive.
 A model with all the $l=5$ modes in the co-precessing frame would instead require 321 and one with all the $l=8$, 1939 operations.

-In the new implementation, we utilize the efficient calculation of polarizations in rotating frames as detailed in Appendix B of \cite{Boyle}, which we summarize in the following.
+In the new implementation, we utilize the efficient calculation of polarizations in rotating frames detailed in Appendix B of \cite{Boyle}, which we summarize in the following.
 By leveraging the relationship between the Wigner-D matrices and the spin-2 weighted spherical harmonics \cite{Boyle_2016} one obtains that the polarizations can be written as

 Thus, the computational complexity is reduced to a single summation over the number of modes in the co-precessing frame.
 The number of operations per time step is reduced to 10, 32, and 77 for the \textsc{IMRPhenomT}, a $l=5$ and a $l=8$ co-precessing model respectively.
-The Wigner-D matrices now encapsulate the resultant combinations of the two rotations between frames ($R_{CP-J}$, $R_{J-L_0}$) along with the alignment with the line-of-sight ($R_{\iota, \phi}$\footnote{The corresponding Euler angles for this last rotation are $\alpha=\phi$, $\beta=\iota$, $\gamma=0$.}).
+The Wigner-D matrices now encapsulate the resultant combinations of the two rotations between frames $R_{CP-J}$, $R_{J-L_0}$ along with the alignment with the line-of-sight $R_{\iota, \phi}$\footnote{The corresponding Euler angles for this last rotation are $\alpha=\phi$, $\beta=\iota$, $\gamma=0$.}.

-Consecutive rotations can also be represented as a unique rotation characterized by a new set of Euler angles.
-However, calculating these angles is highly complex.
-Each time step would require computing the rotation matrices from the angles (which involves trigonometric functions), performing the matrix multiplication and extracting the angles through inverse trigonometric functions.
-Besides being so computationally intensive, this method is also very sensitive to numerical errors\footnote{For drawbacks of using Euler angles see \cite{BoyleEuler}.}.
+Consecutive rotations, as the ones considered here, can also be represented as a unique rotation characterized by a new set of Euler angles.
+However, calculating these new angles is highly complex.
+Each time step would require computing the rotation matrices from the Euler angles of each rotation (which involves trigonometric functions), performing the matrix multiplication and extracting the angles through inverse trigonometric functions.
+Besides being computationally intensive, this method is also very sensitive to numerical errors\footnote{For drawbacks of using Euler angles see \cite{BoyleEuler}.}.